All Episodes

 It's been a tough road?

-No, it well, no, not promoting the book.
+No, well, no, not promoting the book.

-Well, that's true, and that's why I called.
+And that's why I called.

-I d I I have no idea about that.
+I have no idea about that.

 True.

-I I it just seemed unusual.
+It just seemed unusual.

-There's not a Democrat candidate out there that would say this stuff, Ellen.
+There's not a Democrat candidate out there that would say this stuff, Ellen?

 Well, you're probably right.

-I was just I was just curious.
+I was just curious.

-Um it he the way he introduced the program just seemed like it was an out of the ordinary interview, and so that's why I wondered if somebody was pushing it forward.
+And so that's why I wondered if somebody was pushing it forward.

-There's a book out uh Russell probably looking for a change pace from the usual political stuff.
+Russert probably looking for a change pace from the usual political stuff.

-What Cosby's basically doing, and then and then the two bites of what I don't have time to play them uh right now.
+What Cosby's basically doing, and the two bites of it, I don't have time to play them right now, so hold them over for tomorrow.

-But he basically describes 40 years of liberalism in a nutshell trying to make abnormal behavior normal.
+But he basically describes 40 years of liberalism in a nutshell, trying to make abnormal behavior normal, trying to justify abnormal behavior by refusing to be judgmental against it.

 No standards.